This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Penang’s modern history began in 1786, upon the establishment of George Town by Francis Light.
 Penang formed part of the Straits Settlements in 1826, which became a British crown colony in 1867.
 Direct British rule was only briefly interrupted during World War II, when Japan occupied Penang; the British retook Penang in 1945.
 Penang was later merged with the Federation of Malaya (now Malaysia), which gained independence from the British in 1957.

-Following the decline of its entrepôt trade towards the 1970s, Penang’s economy was reoriented by the central government towards manufacturing.
+Following the decline of its entrepôt trade in the 1970s, Penang’s economy was reoriented by the central government towards manufacturing.
 Today, it has become one of Malaysia’s most vital economic powerhouses.

-Despite losing its prominence to Singapore in trade by the mid-19th century, it remained as a major export hub of spices, agricultural goods, and later tin, achieving immense prosperity throughout the 19th-century.
-Such successes made George Town the financial centre of Malaya, home to several regional and international banks of the early-20th century, notably Standard Chartered, HSBC, Royal Bank of Scotland, the Netherlands Trading Society, and Ban Hin Lee Bank.
-George Town also functioned as the headquarters for revolutionary activities by the Tongmenghui in Southeast Asia that eventually launched the Wuchang Uprising, a precursor towards the Xinhai Revolution in Qing China.
+Despite losing its prominence to Singapore in trade by the mid-19th century, it remained as a major export hub of spices, agricultural goods, and later tin, achieving immense prosperity throughout the 19th century.
+Such successes made George Town the financial centre of Malaya, home to several regional and international banks of the early 20th century, notably Standard Chartered, HSBC, Royal Bank of Scotland, the Netherlands Trading Society, and Ban Hin Lee Bank.
+George Town also functioned as the headquarters for revolutionary activities by the Tongmenghui in Southeast Asia that eventually launched the Wuchang Uprising, a precursor to the Xinhai Revolution in Qing China.

 In the modern era, George Town is an important hub of arts, culture, manufacturing, transportation, education, healthcare, and media in Malaysia.
 It is still the financial centre of northern Peninsular Malaysia, and since the 1970s, the Bayan Lepas Free Industrial Zone, a high-tech manufacturing hub regarded as the “Silicon Valley of the East”, became the centre of the Malaysian electronics manufacturing industry.
 George Town also serves as the country’s primary medical tourism hub.
 The Penang International Airport links George Town with several major regional cities, while a ferry service, the Penang Bridge and the Second Penang Bridge connect the city with the rest of Peninsular Malaysia.
 Meanwhile, George Town’s Swettenham Pier has emerged as the busiest port of call in Malaysia for cruise ships.
 Stemming from the centuries of intermingling of the various ethnicities and religions that arrived on its shores, George Town acquired its own unique architectural styles and cuisine.